 All water from the three wells is filtered naturally underground.
-The water then receives pH adjustment for corrosion control.
-Chlorination treatment was added to the wells in 2023.
+The water then receives chemical treatment for disinfection, fluoridation to prevent tooth decay/cavities, and pH adjustment for corrosion control.

 Cryptosporidium

 The EPA requires public water systems that use surface water sources to monitor for Cryptosporidium.
 This is a microbial pathogen found in lakes and rivers throughout the U.S. that can cause gastrointestinal illness if consumed.
 Aquarion continues to monitor its surface water sources and has not detected Cryptosporidium.